Scholarship Honors Two Outstanding Mentors

 William E. Hornbuckle took a different approach--more student-centered and experience-focused.
 Quiet and humble, gentle and patient, “Horn” gave his students tools and strategies that transformed their “book learning” into diagnostic experiences.
 Calling himself a facilitator and collaborator, and always crediting his dedicated colleagues and staff for success, Bill himself was an immensely approachable educator, with a warm, friendly demeanor that built confidence and inspired curiosity in his students.
 Through development and expansion of CPS, he transformed a purely observational service into a fully engaged experiential learning program.
 Students were fully immersed in primary veterinary care, seeing appointments, taking histories, communicating with clients, performing exams, palpating and cystocentesing among the best, conducting discharge and follow up appointments.
 Allowing each student to problem solve and learn in their unique way, he transformed student into clinician with his gentle encouragement and unfailing support.
 His legacy is an undying devotion and love from the countless students he touched.

 I invite you to consider making a donation in honor of these two giants of our alma mater today.
-To kick-start this fundraising, the Alumni Association Executive Board will match one dollar for every dollar raised until December 31, 2018, up to a maximum of $20,000.
-We hope that this matching challenge will encourage all alumni to express their enthusiasm in honor of the two namesakes of this endowment.
+We hope that this scholarship will encourage all alumni to express their enthusiasm in honor of the two namesakes of this endowment.

 --Dr. Susan Ackermann ’86